 TO BOOK, PLEASE GO TO THE BOTTOM OF THIS PAGE.

 - Timings for the day: We will work in 4 sessions on Zoom, taking generous breaks for food/rest.
 Please make sure that you are in/near a North American time zone to be able to attend this workshop.
 The workshop is run 9am-5pm on Mountain Daylight time and is suitable for all North American time zones.
 Click here to see the start time in your own timezone.
-UK/European-friendly and Aus/NZ-friendly events are being offered in other months – see the current events calendar here – and be sure to be on the GW mailing list to be the first to know about new Online Reignite Weekends as they are announced.
+(You are also welcome to join from the UK if you don’t mind finishing at midnight on both Saturday and Sunday!)
+UK/European-friendly and Aus/NZ-friendly events are being offered in other months – see the current events calendar here – and be sure to be on the GW mailing list to be the first to know about new Reignite Weekends as they are announced.

 - Where: The ONLINE Reignite Weekend runs as a live, facilitated event within our private online community on MightyNetworks.
-The fee for this workshop includes a month’s free membership so that you can take part in your ONLINE Reignite Weekend and then stay in touch and deepen your connections with your sister participants and your facilitators from the weekend after the course has ended.
+The fee for this workshop includes a month’s free membership (if you are not already a member) so that you can take part in your ONLINE Reignite Weekend and then stay in touch and deepen your connections with your sister participants and your facilitators from the weekend after the course has ended.
 If you wished to continue as a member of our community after that, you are very welcome to take up one of our regular membership options.

 - How Many Women: In order to create an intimate and safe atmosphere, the ONLINE Reignite Weekend is currently restricted to 12 participants only.

 - Who is the ONLINE Reignite Weekend for?
-Women of any age or sexuality, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
+Women of any age or sexual-orientation, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
 If you’re keen to move forward and create a meaningful and fulfilling life without children, it’s for you.
 If you are childfree by choice or still hopeful of creating a biological or adoptive family by any means, this won’t be a good fit for you.
 Childless stepmothers and those who have experienced adoption breakdown are very welcome.
-If you’re not sure if it’s right for you, we’d be happy to discuss that with you before you book – please reach out to one of the Faciliators by email and they will be happy to arrange time for a quick chat.
+If you’re not sure if it’s right for you, we’d be happy to discuss that with you before you book – please reach out to one of the facilitators by email and they will be happy to arrange a call.

-- Any other questions please contact either of the Facilitators by email and who will be happy to arrange a short phone or video chat if that would be helpful ahead of the workshop or your booking.
+- Any other questions please contact either of the facilitators by email, who will be happy to arrange a short phone or video chat if that would be helpful ahead of the workshop or your booking.

 The Online Reignite Weekend was, as I’d hoped, a game-changer for me.
 It’s hard to put into words how powerful and positive the experience has been.
 I’d wanted to book a weekend for a while, so when this opportunity came up I jumped at it.
 Nonetheless, I felt a bit hesitant, afraid and vulnerable in the run-up: I knew it was a big step forward in (further) accepting my childlessness.
 The weekend exceeded my expectations and, whilst I’d have loved to have been with our group in person, the facilitators did a fantastic job of containing, supporting and holding us all together online.
 In a way, being at home was a good thing as I felt safe and could easily rest or do what I needed to do during breaks.
 I could always easily see everyone and felt very connected to the group.
 Our bond grew and grew over the course of the weekend and I don’t think doing things virtually got in the way of that.
 Virtual sessions – especially with emotional content – can be draining, but the days were really well-paced too.
 It was really lovely and comforting to have our private online group already in place ahead of the weekend – that helped alleviate some of my nervousness because I was able to share a little of my story beforehand.
 The incredibly kind and supportive responses, including from the facilitators, really reassured me.
 I think it’s also very comforting to know that the group and resources would remain available after the weekend ended – that there would be a continuation of support and guidance as I processed the experience over time.
 I think the most helpful parts of the weekend were the opportunity to connect with such a brave, kind and open group of women of all ages and backgrounds; and to spend a day looking at the past and present and a day looking at the present and to the future.
 The facilitators’ skillful, kind, compassionate, thoughtful and good-humored input and support were also invaluable.
 I came away from the weekend feeling like I was shedding a skin – in a good way.
 I felt stronger, more focused, more confident, more hopeful, and more self-compassionate.
 For the first time since realizing I would be childless, I was able to look back at a younger version of myself with pride and love, not regret and pain.
 I knew the weekend wouldn’t suddenly resolve everything, but it’s definitely helped me move further along in my recovery.
 I’ve learned so much from the experience and from connecting with the facilitators and our wonderful group.
 I’m incredibly grateful and can’t recommend the Online Reignite Weekend enough!
 (Regan, 37, UK).